nanomq/nanomq/docs/en_US/bridges/tcp-bridge.md

   hybrid_servers = ["mqtt-quic://127.0.0.1:14567", "mqtt-tcp://127.0.0.1:1883", "tls+mqtt-tcp://127.0.0.1:1883", "mqtt-tcp://127.0.0.1:1884"]
 }
 ```
-By mix bridging target URL candidates with different transport, the auto fallback from QUIC to TCP/TLS is also feasible.
+By mixing bridging target URL candidates with different transports, the auto fallback from QUIC to TCP/TLS is also feasible.

 :::

 ::: tab Interface binding

-At enterprise level applicaiton, it is common to assign traffic to different networking interface.
-By setting `bind_interface` in `nanomq.conf`, users could specifiy where the bridging traffic goes and managing bandwidth easily.
+At enterprise level application, it is common to assign traffic to different networking interfaces.
+By setting `bind_interface` in `nanomq.conf`, users could specify where the bridging traffic goes and manage bandwidth easily.

 ```
 bridges.mqtt.mybridge {